-Taking selfies in Chicago was no big deal as I met up with Kaisa and Tiffany and we quickly walked or used public transportation to get to our destinations.
+Taking selfies in Chicago was no big deal as I met up with Kaisa and Tiffany and quickly walked and used public transportation to get to our destinations.
 Even though I had been living in Chicago for 10 years, I was unfamiliar with many of the monuments and landmarks such as: Chicago Bronze Cow, The Flamingo and Miro’s Statue.
-I found the selfie project in Chicago fairly easy, but interesting as I learned about some monuments that I had no knowledge about.
-Now that I am more familiar with the landmarks downtown I acknowledge them more than I did before and I appreciate their presence as a part of the city.
+I found the selfie project in Chicago fairly easy, but interesting as I learned about some monuments that I had no prior knowledge over.
+Now that I am more familiar with the landmarks downtown I appreciate them more for just their appearance.

 Taking selfies in Barcelona, I felt extremely uncomfortable as if I did not belong in this city.
 Having watched the Bye Bye Barcelona video, I was a bit worried due to the implication of the video that the local people of Barcelona have unpleasant attitudes towards tourists.
-They feel that their city is being overtaken and they are being pushed out of their own unique cultural space.
-Prior to doing my project, I thought I would be given a hard time by the local people of the city; however, my experience turned out to be quite positive.
-Walking around Barcelona I attempted to speak the little Spanish that I had learned, which I believe eased the tension the locals might have had towards me.
+They feel that their city is being overtaken and they are being pushed out of their historical cultural spaces.
+Prior to doing my project, I thought I would be given a hard time by the locals; however, my experience turned out to be quite positive.
+Walking around Barcelona I attempted to speak the little Spanish that I knew, which I believe eased the tension the locals might have had towards me.
 When I attempted to speak their language, it made them realize that I am not a typical tourist and I am here to actually learn about them and their culture.

 My experience of taking a selfie with a stranger was extremely difficult and challenging in Barcelona compared to Chicago.
-In Chicago I just politely asked a stranger if I can take a picture with them and they seemed happy to say yes.
+In Chicago I just politely asked a stranger if I could take a picture with them and they seemed happy to say yes.
 In Barcelona asking a stranger to take a picture with me was awkward because I did not speak the language fairly well and they might have thought my request was impolite.
-My limited Spanish skills was a cultural barrier because it prevented me from expressing my thoughts.
-After being denied by two people, I was finally able to get my selfie with a kind stranger.
+After being denied by two people, I was finally able to get my selfie with a kind stranger, however, my limited Spanish skills were a cultural barrier because it prevented me from understanding what he was saying.
+Due to this I was uncomfortable in attempting to engage in a conversation.
 These two projects made me realize how much you can learn about a certain place and the world around you through the experiences you encounter in unfamiliar places and interacting with new people.